 Meeting locals is the best part of road-tripping and a way to find out firsthand what the province of Alberta is all about.
 You most likely will spend time in the major cities, but it’s the small towns and the country people you meet that make travel so special.

-My selection of best Alberta towns is definitely not complete and towns will be added after my next upcoming Alberta road trip.
+My selection of best Alberta towns is not complete and towns will be added after my next upcoming Alberta road trip.

 Unique Alberta towns